 Decals shall be fitted as issued.
 They may not be cut or otherwise defaced or deformed without prior approval from the Championship Organisers.

-Non Championship approved decals such as, but not restricted to, other clubs and other championship/series decals are not to be displayed on vehicles.
+Non-Championship approved decals such as, but not restricted to, other clubs and other championship/series decals are not to be displayed on vehicles.
 These should be removed or covered up.

-A Touring Car, Touring Car re-creation or a car running in period livery is only required to display the CTCRC “classictouringcars.com” sun strip
+A Touring Car, Touring Car re-creation or a car running in period livery is only required to display the CTCRC “classictouringcars.com” sun strip.

-Points will ONLY be awarded to competitors correctly displaying the required decals
+Points will ONLY be awarded to competitors correctly displaying the required decals.

 Full racing members will be allocated one set of decals from the Championship nominated supplier free of charge.
-A charge will be levied for any extra decals required.
+A charge may be levied for any extra decals required.

+Limited Racing members may be asked to display championship decals and will be asked to mask/remove/cover stickers relating to other clubs and championships.

-Limited Racing members will not receive decals nor championship points.
+Limited Racing members will not receive championship points.